 Box 14.
 This Box is optional.
 Use it to provide information to an employee.
 Some churches report a church-designated housing allowance in this Box.
 The IRS uses Box 14 for this purpose in a comprehensive minister tax example in Publication 517, Social Security and Other Information for Members of the Clergy and Religious Workers, but this is not a requirement.
-Note: At the time of publication, the IRS had not yet updated Publication 517.
-Please check the IRS Forms, Instructions, and Publications web page for updates.

 TAX TIP.
 The IRS has provided the following suggestions to reduce the discrepancies between amounts reported on Forms W-2, W-3, and Form 941: First, be sure the amounts on Form W-3 are the total amounts from Forms W-2.
-Second, reconcile Form W-3 with your four quarterly Forms 941 by comparing amounts reported for: 1) income tax withholding (Box 2); 2) Social Security and Medicare wages (Boxes 3, 5, and 7); and

-3) Social Security and Medicare taxes (Boxes 4 and 6).
+Second, reconcile Form W-3 with your four quarterly Forms 941 by comparing amounts reported for: 1) income tax withholding (Box 2); 2) Social Security and Medicare wages (Boxes 3, 5, and 7); and Social Security and Medicare taxes (Boxes 4 and 6).
 Amounts reported on Forms W-2, W-3, and 941 may not match for valid reasons.
 If they do not match, you should determine that the reasons are valid.